lorenzomartino86/todolist/README.md

 3. Check/uncheck a task on the list just clicking on the item name
 4. See when task has been updated last time just on mouse hover the task name (a tooltip will show the last update timestamp)

+#### CI Pipeline

+A CI pipeline can we checked in [circleci](https://circleci.com/gh/lorenzomartino86/todolist/tree/master).
+It mainly build project components and run a Docker container in hosted CI server.

 #### Improvements

 There are infinite improvements in this project.
+Unfortunately the time spent to do this assignment was very limited (a couple of days).

 1. We need to refactor the behavior on the Javascript files.
 In order to do that we can start adopting a testing framework to secure our next refactoring operations.
-2. Enhance security with HTTPS call for login and user session management.
+2. Enhance security with HTTPS for login and user session management.
 3. Add more validations on backend API
 4. We need to refactor CSS files as well.
 5. Add Swagger Documentation for API management.
+6. Refactoring API code.